Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/02-Packets/Data packets.md

 * In practice, packets actually have more than one header, and each header is used by different part of the networking process. packet headers are attached by certain types of networking protocols.
 * A protocol is a standardized way of formatting data so that any computer can interpret the data.
 * Many different protocols make the internet work.
+	* TCP/IP
+	* OSI layer

+### What is an IP packet?

+* IP is a network layer protocol that has to do with routing. it is used to make sure packets arrive at the correct destination.
+*